-After the submission deadline, all proposals are ranked by the Proposal Review Committee (PRC), which makes a recommendation to the ALMA Need help with proposal submission?
-Use the Helpdesk.
-Need face-to-face help for preparing a complicated proposal?
-Use the Helpdesk to coordinate a visit to an ARC node.

-director on the scheduling of ALMA projects for the coming period.
+After the submission deadline, all proposals are ranked by the Proposal Review Committee (PRC), which makes a recommendation to the ALMA director on the scheduling of ALMA projects for the coming period.
 Note that there is only one international proposal review committee for all ALMA proposals.